Daunte Wright and Police Brutality: What Are Your Rights to Peacefully Protest?

 Events like these are injecting more pain and fury into communities, and if you’re one of the many that want to share your voice, it’s important to know how to protect yourself and what to know to truly keep your protesting peaceful.

-With the help of a dedicated provider attorney, you can get the comprehensive legal protection and consultation you need before you fight for justice.
+With the help of a dedicated provider lawyer, you can get the comprehensive legal protection and consultation you need before you fight for justice.

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield member, please contact your provider law firm for legal advice or assistance.